Strokestown: Transport

 Strokestown is located at the junction of the N5 National primary route and the R368 in the north of County Roscommon.
 Bus Éireann runs regular bus services to Westport and Dublin.
 The nearest railway stations are Roscommon (20 km), Carrick-on-Shannon (23 km), Longford (23 km), Boyle (29 km) and Castlerea (30 km).
-Ireland West Airport Knock is 60 km west of Strokestown via the N5 road (Ireland).
+Ireland West Airport is 60 km west of Strokestown via the N5 road (Ireland).
 The road into the town from the entrance gate of Strokestown Park House is narrow.